microsoft/psi-samples/Samples/RosTurtleSample/README.md

 The sample itself will run under the Core CLR (Mac/Linux/Windows), but depends on ROS running under Linux.
 An overview of ROS and our ROS bridge is [covered in a separate document](https://github.com/microsoft/psi/wiki/ROS-Integration).

-First we will build a simple class to talk to the Turtle sim, then we'll expose this as a \psi component and will write a small app making use of it.
+First we will build a simple class to talk to the Turtle sim (Turtle.cs), then we'll expose this as a \psi component (TurtleComponent.cs) and will write a small app making use of it (Program.cs).

 ## ROS World